 COVID-19 Testing in Rhode Island

-You should get tested for COVID-19 if you have symptoms or have been exposed to someone who has COVID-19.
-Even if your symptoms are mild and you are up to date on your COVID-19 vaccines, you should get tested and stay at home (isolate).
+You should get tested for COVID-19 if you have COVID-19 symptoms or have been exposed to someone who has COVID-19.
+Even if your symptoms are mild and you are up to date on your COVID-19 vaccines, you should get tested and stay home and away from others.

-It is important to test for COVID-19, so you can take steps to keep yourself and others safe.
+It's important to test for COVID-19 so you can take steps to keep yourself and others safe.
 If you test positive, seek COVID-19 treatment to protect against getting very sick and take steps to prevent spreading illness to others.

 How can I get tested for COVID-19?